Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 1. Power on the DUT.
 1. Boot into the system.
-1. Log into system by using the proper login and password.
+1. Log into the system by using the proper login and password.
 1. Boot into the system.
-1. Log into system by using the proper login and password.
+1. Log into the system by using the proper login and password.
 1. Connect the charger plug to the Thunderbolt 4 USB Type-C port located on the left side of the laptop.
 1. Observe the battery indicator located in the bottom right corner of the